Fuchan2004/Rpom_Exoproteome/README.md

     - *proteomics*: Folder containing input files of normalized peak areas from after spectral processing in Fragpipe and file fomatting
 - *scripts*: Folder containing scripts used for the analysis of this dataset
 - *figures*: Folder containing figures resulting from the analysis of this dataset using the workflow provided
+- environment.yml: File containing information about the python environment used for running this code

 ## Raw data availability
 Raw data is available upon request to fstemmer@mit.edu.
 Pre-processing steps are described below under *Material and Methods > Spectral Processing* and the resulting files shared in .txt format in this repository